Introduction

 Main readings

-• Landais, Michaillat, Saez (2018) – This paper studies optimal unemployment insurance in a matching model and obtains a sufficient-statistic formula for optimal unemployment insurance.
+- Landais, Michaillat, and Saez (2018a) – This paper studies optimal unemployment insurance in a matching model and obtains a sufficient-statistic formula for optimal unemployment insurance.

-• Landais, Michaillat, Saez (2018) – This paper applies the sufficient-statistic formula to the United States and finds that optimal unemployment insurance is countercyclical—more generous in bad times than in good times.
+- Landais, Michaillat, and Saez (2018b) – This paper applies the sufficient-statistic formula from Landais, Michaillat, and Saez (2018a) to the United States and finds that optimal unemployment insurance is countercyclical—more generous in bad times than in good times.

 Additional readings

-• Marinescu (2017) – This paper examines how the tripling of the duration of unemployment insurance benefits during the Great Recession impacted the US labor market.
-The paper finds that the number of job applications fell while the number of job openings remains that same.
+- Marinescu (2017) – This paper examines how the tripling of the duration of unemployment benefits during the Great Recession impacted the US labor market.
+It finds that the number of job applications fell while the number of job openings remained that same.
 Therefore, labor market tightness (the ratio of job openings to job applications) increased when unemployment insurance became more generous.

-• Lalive, Landais, Zweimueller (2015) – This paper uses a natural experiment in Austria to measure the response of labor market tightness to unemployment insurance.
+- Lalive, Landais, and Zweimueller (2015) – This paper uses a natural experiment in Austria to measure the response of labor market tightness to unemployment insurance.
 The experiment consists of an increase in benefit duration from 52 to 209 weeks for eligible unemployed workers in a subset of regions.
-They observe that ineligible unemployed workers in treated labor markets experienced significantly lower unemployment duration.
-This observation implies that labor market tightness rose in labor markets treated with more generous unemployment insurance.
+Ineligible unemployed workers in treated labor markets experienced significantly lower unemployment duration, which implies that labor market tightness rose in treated labor markets.